microsoft/vscode-docs/docs/editor/tasks-v1.md

 ![tasks echoCommand](images/tasks/tasks-echoCommand.png)

->**Note:** VS Code ships with predefined `tasks.json` templates to run npm, MSBuild, maven and other command line tools.
+>**Note:** VS Code ships with predefined `tasks.json` templates to run npm, MSBuild, Maven and other command line tools.
 A great way to learn about tasks is to review these templates and see which tools or task runners are similar to other tools you may be using.

 ## command and tasks[]